Mentoring

 Mentoring breaks this cycle by offering the chance to share our experiences and the opportunity to seek guidance on how to approach such challenges that appear within the class environment.

 It is a requirement for psychotherapists that they regularly see a supervisor and the same is true for many other fields.
 I believe there is a pressing need for a similar form of supervision within the yoga field.
 So often after our teaching trainings, we are thrown out into the wider world with little backup.
-This belief has led me to develop a mentor group specifically tailored to the needs and challenges of people teaching yoga.
+This belief has led me to develop mentoring that is specifically tailored to the needs and challenges of people teaching yoga.

-The aim of this group is to provide support – to enable a growing clarity about how we are teaching and to encourage open discussion about the difficulties (and joys) that we all face as yoga teachers.
+The aim is to provide support – to enable a growing clarity about how we are teaching and to encourage open discussion about the difficulties (and joys) that we all face as yoga teachers.
 This is about sharing and mutual aid.
-From participating in this group, I hope you can get advice, practical assistance, emotional support, aids for teaching and insights about practice and people.
+From participating in this mentoring, I hope you can get advice, practical assistance, emotional support, aids for teaching and insights about practice and people.

 For more thoughts from Norman about the mentoring process, see these articles: